martinbarge/sml5202-sts/css-part-2.md

   <p>Notice in the above that I have put a &lt;p&gt; tag before the image tag, and a &lt;/p&gt; tag after the paragraph of text.</p>

 <h3>2.4.
-A final tweak</h3>
+Tweaking the style</h3>
 <p>Finally, in my example image in this page, I originally set the image width to 70%.
 But I now want the text to have equal space next to the image, so I have changed the style width to 50%, so that the image is 50% wide, which gives the text an equal (50%) space next to the image.
 Here is the result:</p>
 <p>
 <img class="imgLeft" src="https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg" alt="image of biogeography of Europe">
 The map to the left shows the biogeography of Europe.
 Biogeography is the study of the distribution of species and ecosystems in geographic space and through geological time.
 Organisms and biological communities often vary in a regular fashion along geographic gradients of latitude, elevation, isolation and habitat area.
 Phytogeography is the branch of biogeography that studies the distribution of plants.
 Zoogeography is the branch that studies distribution of animals.
 Source: <a href="https://en.wikipedia.org/wiki/Biogeography">Wikipedia</a>
 </p>
+<h3>2.5.
+Applying the style to other elements</h3>
+<p>In this tutorial, I have used the .imgLeft style on the img tag.
+But you could also apply this style to a paragraph tag.
+For example:</p>
+<p class="imgLeft">Stands for "Cascading Style Sheet."
+Cascading style sheets are used to format the layout of Web pages.
+They can be used to define text styles, table sizes, and other aspects of Web pages that previously could only be defined in a page's HTML.</p>
+<p>The above example doesn't look very pretty, but it does demonstrate the usefulness of CSS classes.</p>

 <hr>

   <h2>3.
 Homework</h2>